aliclark/the_wooden_sword/Physicalist Consciousness.md

 I think that non-dualist and non-functional explanations are best for describing how a brain might be the direct experiencer of conscious experience.
 The candidates that I'm aware fitting best would be Biological Naturalism and/or Cosmopsychism and/or Orchestrated objective reduction.

 Integrated Information Theory is the Cargo Cult of Information Theory.
 Manage to create something complex and informationey?
 Congratulations!
 You have created a conscious being!
-For a few more seriously put arguments against, please see (https://scottaaronson.blog/?p=1799)[https://scottaaronson.blog/?p=1799]
+For a few more seriously put arguments against, please see Scott Aaronson's [Why I Am Not An Integrated Information Theorist](https://scottaaronson.blog/?p=1799).

 The aim of this discussion (and my earlier discussions) is provide supporting arguments as to why these 3 theories, of the half-dozen or more major theories, should be the ones to lend most credence to.
 But it still remains for proponents of the theories to gain the definitive success.